auth0/react-native-auth0/README.md

   .catch(error => console.log(error));
 ```

+> Web Authentication flows require a Browser application installed on the device.
+When no Browser is available, an error of type `a0.browser_not_available` will be raised via the provided callback.

 ##### Disable Single Sign On (iOS 13+ only)

 Use the `ephemeralSession` parameter to disable SSO on iOS 13+.
 This way iOS will not display the consent popup that otherwise shows up when SSO is enabled.
 It has no effect on older versions of iOS or Android.